teserakt-io/e4-doc/content/getting-started/go/4-going-further.md

 1. Generate an admin (for us) public / private key pair
 2. Generate public/private key pairs for `alice`, `bob` and `eve`
 3. Switch the E4 SymClient to a PubKeyClient
-4. Update our previous `initKey.go` to
+4. Update our previous `init/initKey.go` to
  - protect commands using our new admin key
  - share the topic key to `eve`
  - send a new command to `alice`, to set  `bob` public key on its client